travis-ci/docs-travis-ci-com/user/enterprise/setting-up-travis-ci-enterprise.md

 3. *In your browser*, navigate to `https://<hostname>:8800` (your Enterprise installation's hostname, port 8800) to complete the setup:

-    a.
-Add a secure certificate / configure a trusted one [HTTPS Replicated page]
+   1. Add a secure certificate or configure a trusted one.
-    b.
-Upload your license - [Validaing license file]
+   1. Upload your Travis CI Enterprise license.
-    c.
-Configure access to the Admin Console (password / openldap)
+   1. Configure access to the Admin Console with a password or using openLDAP.
+This controls access to the Admin Console itself, not to the Travis CI Enterprise instance.
-    d.
-Connect your GitHub Enterprise or GitHub.com with Travis CI enterprise -
+   1. Connect your GitHub Enterprise or GitHub.com with Travis CI enterprise.
-    e.
-Optionally, configure Email, Metrics, Caches
+   1. Optionally, configure Email, Metrics and Caches.
-    f.
-Get the *RabitMQ password* for the Worker setup
+   1. Copy the *RabbitMQ password* for the Worker setup.

 ## 2. Setting up the Enterprise Worker virtual machine

 The Travis CI Enterprise Worker manages build containers and reports build statuses back to the platform.
 It must be installed on a separate machine instance from the Platform.
-We recommend using AWS' `c4.2xlarge` instance running Ubuntu 16.04 LTS (beta) as the underlying operating system.
+We recommend using AWS' `c4.2xlarge` instance running Ubuntu 16.04 LTS or later as the underlying operating system.

-* Make sure you have already [set up the Enterprise Platform](/user/enterprise/setting-up-travis-ci-enterprise/#1-setting-up-the-travis-ci-enterprise-platform-virtual-machine) and have the *RabbitMQ password* and the *hostname* from the Platform Dashboard.
+Make sure you have already [set up the Enterprise Platform](/user/enterprise/setting-up-travis-ci-enterprise/#1-setting-up-the-travis-ci-enterprise-platform-virtual-machine) and have the *RabbitMQ password* and the *hostname* from the Platform Dashboard.
-* If this is the first time you're setting up a worker machine with Trusty build images, please enable [this feature flag](/user/enterprise/trusty#enabling-the-trusty-beta-feature-flag) on your platform machine.

 1. *On your virtual machine management platform*, create a Travis CI Worker Security Group